kanboard/kanboard/doc/project-permissions.markdown

 When you create a new project, you are automatically assigned as a project manager.

-Kanboard administrators can access to everything but they are not necessary project members or managers.
-Those permissions are defined at the project level.
+Kanboard administrators can access to everything but they are not necessary project members or managers. **Those permissions are defined at the project level**.

 Permissions for each role
 -------------------------